Stone Gods

-Stone Gods were a British hard rock band formed by some ex-members of the hard rock band The Darkness.
+Stone Gods were a British hard rock band formed by former members of The Darkness in 2006.
 Their debut album, titled Silver Spoons & Broken Bones, was released in July 2008, with the first single "Knight of the Living Dead" being released in June 2008.
 In December 2010 they officially went on hiatus.

 History

 Formation

 When Justin Hawkins decided to leave The Darkness in October 2006, it meant the end of the band.
 However, guitarist, songwriter and brother of the lead singer Dan Hawkins, contacted bassist Richie Edwards within thirty minutes of finding out his brother was leaving, and asked him if he would be interested in taking up lead vocals in a new band with the remaining members.
-Richie had previously sung lead vocals when The Darkness had covered AC/DC songs live, and he and Dan immediately started to think about a new musical direction.
-A new band was to be formed and Richie Edwards indeed made the move from bass guitar to centre stage as lead vocalist/rhythm guitarist.
-The line up was completed by drummer Ed Graham (also of the Darkness) and bassist Toby MacFarlaine (who was a long time friend of Dan Hawkins).
+Edwards had previously sung lead vocals when the Darkness had covered AC/DC songs live, and he and Dan immediately started to think about a new musical direction.
+A new band was to be formed and Edwards indeed made the move from bass guitar to centre stage as lead vocalist/rhythm guitarist.
+The line up was completed by drummer Ed Graham (also of the Darkness) and bassist Toby MacFarlaine (who was a long time friend of Dan).
 The band spent the later part of 2006 and early 2007 writing and rehearsing new material and commenced recording their debut album soon after.
 No official announcement was made, the band's name was not revealed and the existence of the new band was only confirmed through postings on the band members personal MySpace sites during the period of the recordings.
 This was the only information available publicly for almost a year after the band had first formed.